isomerpages/mlaw-corp/news/press-releases/_posts/2023-08-22-post-Issuance of Correction Direction under POFMA to Mr Kenneth Jeyaretnam.md

 <p style="margin-left: 40px">(c)	The rental rates paid by Minister K Shanmugam and Minister Vivian Balakrishnan for 26 and 31 Ridout Road, respectively, are locked in over nine years.</p>

 {:start="2"}
-2. The Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong has instructed the Protection from Online Falsehoods and Manipulation Act (POFMA) Office to issue a Correction Direction to Mr Kenneth Jeyaretnam in respect to his posts.
+2. The Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong has instructed the Protection from Online Falsehoods and Manipulation Act (POFMA) Office to issue a Correction Direction to Mr Kenneth Jeyaretnam in respect of his posts.
 Mr Kenneth Jeyaretnam will be required to carry the correction notice, stating that the Facebook and X posts contain false statements of fact.

 **Clarifications on the False Statements**